-In this section you can configure the IPv6 6rd connection settings.
+In this section, the user can configure the IPv6 6rd connection settings.

 Assign IPv6 Currently unsupported.
-Prefix: Primary DNS Enter the primary DNS server address.
-Server: Secondary DNS Enter the secondary DNS server address.
+Prefix: Primary DNS Enter the Primary DNS Server address.
+Server: Secondary DNS Enter the Secondary DNS Server address.
 Server: Enable Hub and Enable if you want to minimize the number of routes to the Spoke Mode: destination by using a hub and spoke method of networking.
-6rd Choose the 6rd DHCPv4 Option to automatically discover and Configuration: populate the data values, or Manual Configuration to enter the settings yourself.
-WAN IPv4 This is the IPv4 address given to you by your ISP and cannot be Address: changed.
-6rd IPv6 Prefix: Enter the 6rd IPv6 prefix and mask length supplied by your ISP (manual configuration only).
-6rd Border Enter the 6rd border relay IPv4 address settings supplied by your ISP Relay IPv4 (manual configuration only).
-Address: LAN IPv6 Enter the LAN (local) IPv6 address for the router.
+6rd Choose the 6rd DHCPv4 Option to automatically populate the data Configuration: values, or Manual Configuration to enter the settings manually.
+6rd IPv6 Prefix: Enter the 6rd IPv6 Prefix and mask length supplied by your ISP (for manual configuration only).
+WAN IPv4 Displays the WAN IPv4 Address.
+Enter the mask length (for manual Address: configuration only).
+6rd Border Enter the 6rd border relay IPv4 Address supplied by your ISP (for Relay IPv4 manual configuration only).
+Address: LAN IPv6 Displays the LAN (local) IPv6 address for the router.
+Address:

-LAN IPv6 Link- Displays the router's LAN link-local address.
+LAN IPv6 Link- Displays the router's LAN Link-Local Address.